moiSentineL/moisentinel.github.io/src/blog/subhashitani.md

 date: 2024-01-09
 tags:
   - post
+  - literature
+  - philosophy
-excerpt: "This is my translation of a few Sanskrit shlokas from the book Shemushi (NCERT Class 10)"
+excerpt: This is my translation of a few Sanskrit shlokas from the book Shemushi (NCERT Class 10)
 ---

 This is my translation of a few Sanskrit shlokas from the book Shemushi (NCERT Class 10).